Tag Archives: 1970s scents

 I grew up being told I was the clumsiest boy in the world and it was/is true (I even, and I can’t quite believe I am writing this), managed to drop and empty out two thirds of the most perfect Je Reviens parfum the other day, the one that was used to write my delirious review of that unearthly creation…….

 Infini was different.
 It was the last of a dying breed …the late progeny, direct descendant, and final refinement of the floral aldehydic innovations of Ernst Beaux’s N° 5, and more obviously, the aforementioned Madame Rochas.
-The Caron take on this well-loved theme bears resemblances to these richly orchestrated jewels – perfumes to be treasured, loved and worn for a lifetime because they had souls – but to my mind it is even better: deeper, more androgynous….
+The Caron take on this well-loved theme and bears resemblances to these richly orchestrated jewels – perfumes to be treasured, loved and worn for a lifetime because they had souls – but to my mind it is even better: deeper, more androgynous.

-This is the bottle that made me fall in love with Infini.
-At that point (about twelve years ago) I didn’t even know of its existence, but of course knew Caron, so bought it for my collection, just to have.
-I couldn’t believe, as the notes settled into me, how much I was enjoying it : I felt like an angel in the sand dunes; released…..
+This is the bottle that made me fall in love with Infini and one that I am desperate to find again.
+At that point (about fourteen years ago) I didn’t even know of its existence, but of course knew the name Caron, so bought it, on a whim, when I found it at the flea market, for my collection, just to have.
+Just to see.

 Filed under Floral Aldehydes, Flowers, Narcissus, Perfume Reviews